rtoy/maxima-website/README.md

 like to have write privileges to help improve the site, ask villate@fe.up.pt or other project administrators to give you access.

-After committing any modifications to this repository, the Sourceforge Web server pages must be refreshed manually by running "git pull" in the directory /home/project-web/maxima/htdocs.
-If you are not a member of the project, the project administrators will do that once they become aware that the repository changed or you can ask them to do that in the project mailing list.
+After committing any modifications to the repository, the Sourceforge Web server pages must be refreshed manually by copying any new files and updating changed files in the Web server.
+If you are not a member of the project, the project administrators will do that once they become aware that the repository has changed or you can request a Web server update in the mailing list.

-If you are a member of the project and you use Linux, you can automate the process of refreshing the pages by creating a file "update_maximaweb" with the following content:
+If you are a member of the project and you use Linux, you can update the pages in the Web server using rsync.
+First move to the directory where you have your copy of the Web repository, make sure you don't have any additional files or changes that have not been committed, and then issue the following

-    #!/bin/sh
-    USER=sourceforge_name
-    ssh $USER,maxima@shell.sourceforge.net create
-    ssh $USER,maxima@shell.sourceforge.net "cd /home/project-web/maxima/htdocs; git pull"
-    ssh $USER,maxima@shell.sourceforge.net shutdown

-Where sourceforge_name should be replaced with your username in Sourceforge.
-Make that file executable and put it somewhere in your executable commands path.
-Then run that command every time you would like to update the Website with the current GIT repository.
+command:

+    rsync -avz --delete * username@web.sf.net:maxima/htdocs

+Where username should be replaced with the username you use in Sourceforge.
+In addition to rsync, you can also use sftp or scp to copy files to the web.sf.net; if you use one of those programs instead, make sure you send any new files, update the files that have changed and delete the ones that have been removed from the repository.